Welcome to Blossom class.

 Our Nursery Environment

 Blossom has two spacious rooms and a large outdoor area.
 Children are given the opportunity to learn and develop their skills in a stimulating environment that inspires exploration, interaction and discovery.
 Children have access to many different resources including natural and authentic objects that will promote the children to be curious little learners.

 Blossom class also have access to the school library, the ICT suite and IPads.

 P.E. – While Blossom class access daily physical development activities we also have access to the school hall and external P.E coaches.
-Our P.E. days are on a Monday and Friday morning.
+Our P.E. days are on a Wednesday morning and a Friday afternoon.
 We also have access to the hall on a Friday afternoon.
 Our children are expected to wear trainers on these days and earrings should be removed.

 By ensuring we form positive relationships with children, parents and carers we can support all children to become confident and independent learners which will help prepare them for the reception class.
 Positive interactions with the children whilst they explore the continuous provision, outside and inside.

 Children will become familiar with the Growth Mindset Monsters and our motivational quotes: I can learn anything that I want to, I never give up and mistakes help me learn.